KNOWLEDGE BASE

 When will NIS2 come into effect?

-The NIS2 Directive is set to be ratified by all EU member states by 17 October 2024.
+The NIS2 Directive is set to be ratified by all EU member states through 2025.
 This is a crucial date for businesses to take note of, as failure to comply with the Directive can result in severe consequences such as financial penalties and damage to reputation.
 That said, it's essential that companies gear up and make necessary preparations to ensure full compliance well before the deadline.
 Don't wait until it's too late - act now to avoid any potential negative consequences.

 What is the difference between essential & important entities?